 John Terenzio is widely recognized in the media industry as an accomplished television and digital media executive and content creator.
 In his 30 years of experience, he has developed, created, produced and managed virtually every type of news, sports, and reality programming for linear and digital platforms, and terrestrial networks, including NBC Universal, ABC, CBS, and Fox.

 Mr. Terenzio is currently the owner and President of TAP INc. which creates and develops content and management strategies for media companies.
 Its clients regularly include major media entities, such as NBC Universal, CBS, Fox, The Cisneros Group of Latin America, McGuire Media of Australia, and CCTV (China Central Television.)
 Among his current production projects are the ongoing series “Injustice with Nancy Grace”, which airs on NBC Universal’s Oxygen Network, and “Bloodline Detectives”, which will debut in the Fall of 2020 in syndication and on digital platforms.

 Mr. Terenzio began his career as a journalist.
 After graduating from journalism school, he joined KYW-TV in Philadelphia, where he produced the station’s local newscasts and became a general assignment on-air reporter.
 He was then assigned as a reporter to the station’s investigative reporting unit, which won numerous national awards.

-Mr. Terenzio also held a senior management position in local television as the News Director at WPLG-TV, the Washington Post-Newsweek owned station in Miami.
-While there, WPLG-TV was the recipient of the RTNDA Edward R. Murrow award for the nation’s outstanding local newscasts, and numerous awards for WPLG’s investigative reporting team.
+Mr. Terenzio also held a senior management position in local television as the News Director at WPLG-TV in Miami.
+While there, WPLG-TV was the recipient of the RTNDA “Edward R. Murrow Award” for the nation’s outstanding local newscasts and won numerous awards for its investigative reporting team.

 Mr. Terenzio is a graduate of the Medill School of Journalism at Northwestern University.
 He lives in Los Angeles with his wife and two children.